SteveTheGamemaker/RockNRollDomo-Automation/ReadMe.txt

 ## Emulator Setup and Configuration

 To begin, ensure you have a DS emulator with DSi mode enabled.
-For this project, melonDS was used, but any emulator should work.
+For this project, melonDS was used, but any emulator that can do DSi mode should work(not desmume).
 Make sure you have the necessary firmware or NAND files for the DSi.

 ### Screen Capture Setup